Rosario Gambino: Deportation and release from prison

 While in prison Gambino remained in good contact with the Los Angeles crime family members Jimmy Caci and his own son Tommaso.
 The Italian government attempted to extradite Gambino in 2001, based on an in absentia conviction for drug trafficking.
 The U.S. District Court in California denied the request because Gambino had already been convicted on similar charges in New York.
 In 2006, Gambino was released from prison after serving 22 years and then transferred to an immigrant detention center in California to await expulsion to Italy.

 In September 2007, an immigration judge in Los Angeles cited the United Nations Convention Against Torture in ruling that Gambino should not be deported.
 The judge found that in Italy, Gambino would probably be locked up in a harsh, life-threatening and life-shortening prison system designed to compel inmates to reveal information about the Sicilian Mafia (see article 41-bis prison regime).
 Similar reasoning was used to prevent his brothers from being deported after their criminal convictions.
 Immigration and Customs Enforcement successfully appealed the ruling.

 On May 23, 2009, Gambino arrived at Rome's Leonardo da Vinci-Fiumicino Airport, where he was taken into custody.
 He was released while his lawyer, Daniele Francesco Lelli, pursued an appeal with the Court of Cassation, Italy’s top criminal court.
 However, shortly after his release from prison, the Palermo Appeals Court issued an arrest warrant for Gambino on October 27, 2011.
 He was arrested in a Rome clinic where he had checked in for medical tests.
 Gambino appealed the conviction and on February 3, 2014, he was acquitted of drug trafficking charges and was freed from prison.
-In July 2019 Gambino was arrested in coordinated, international police raids triggered by a trans-Atlantic WhatsApp message.
+In July 2019 Gambino was arrested in coordinated, international police raids.